oracle-livelabs/database/in-memory-21c/json/json.md

     Note that not only have we created a check constraint on the PO\_DOCUMENT column, but that has also resulted in the creation of a new virtual column that starts with the name SYS\_IME\_OSON.
 Oracle Database has created a special binary version of the PO\_DOCUMENT column.

-3. Next we will run a query on the JSON data to show the functionality and peformance.
+3. Next we will run a query on the JSON data to show the functionality and performance.
 Remember that we have not yet enabled in-memory processing for the JSON data.

     Run the script *05\_json\_query.sql*